rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 25815 ensure that persistent messages timeout correctly after broker restarts 25822 prevent error when restarting a clustered node hosting a durable non-HA
-      queue with a binding from a transient exchange
+      queue with a binding from a transient exchange 25675 prevent crash when sending OTP status query to writer or heartbeater processes (since 1.0.0)

 enhancements
 25553 federated queues